cedadev/jasmin-help-hugo-hinode/content/docs/for-cloud-tenants/platform-in-depth-slurm.md

 ---
 The **Slurm platform** empowers users with a high-performance computing environment, leveraging the Slurm workload manager and Open OnDemand for seamless job scheduling and resource management.
 It also enables access to the platform effortlessly through a web browser via the Open OnDemand interface or directly using SSH.

-To setup the platform you need to provide a unique name for your Slurm platform, assign an external IP address to your cloud project's login node if needed, specify the number and size of compute nodes based on your workload requirements and optionally, run post-configuration validation tests for added confidence.
+To setup the platform you need to provide a unique name for your Slurm platform, assign an external IP address to your cloud project's login node if needed, specify the number and size of compute nodes based on your workload requirements, and, optionally, run post-configuration validation tests for added confidence.

 Some key Considerations when defining a Slurm cluster inlude the following:

-- The platform name will be visible to all members of your cloud project
 - One can monitor system performance and job status using the integrated Grafana dashboard and Open OnDemand's job-specific monitoring.
 - The `azimuth` user has passwordless sudo access.
 For sudo access on non-login nodes, SSH as `azimuth` from the login node first.
-- To preserve software installations across platform upgrades, consider packaging them for use with 'apptainer', which supports SIF and Docker/OCI container formats.
+- To preserve software installations across platform upgrades, consider packaging them for use with `apptainer`, which supports SIF and Docker/OCI container formats.
-- Explore the EESSI pilot repository for additional software options and
+- Explore the EESSI pilot repository for additional software options.
 - For software with broad applicability, contribute to the Ansible Slurm Appliance repository to enhance the platform's image building and configuration capabilities.

+### Platform creation

 To create a new Slurm Cluster platform navigate to your Azimuth tenancy/project and select the Create platform / New platform button.
-From the list of platforms select the Slurm workload manager platform option
+From the list of platforms select the Slurm workload manager platform option.

+{{<mark>}}Image is a bit blurry - can we get a better one?{{</mark>}}

 {{<image src="img/docs/azimuth-images/Azimuth-create-slurm-cluster-configuration-Page.jpg" caption="Create Slurm platform" wrapper="col-9 mx-auto" wrapper="text-center">}}